A plan of action for building your site: 10 things to do[please check the tutorials before asking questions!]

 a.
 Selecting your theme – the overall look-and-feel of your blog/site

-We have fourteen (14) themes loaded in the Dashboard, under Appearance > Themes.
+There are many different themes available via the Dashboard, under Appearance > Themes.
 You can browse and preview these, and then activate the one you want.
 You can change your theme at any time.
 But be aware that changing themes may change the structure and configuration of the content on your blog/site.

 Each theme can be configured in different ways.
 For instance, you may need to define the header, navigation tabs, the number of side-bars, colour of hyperlinks, etc. Themes can be configured using the Customize tool, in the Appearance menu.